cwj22/cwj22.github.io/projects/projects.md

 My research explores planning and control of complex robotic systems, merging techniques from **engineering and model-based control** with **advances in computer science and machine learning.**

 In particular, autonomous vehicle racing is a complicated challenge even for many humans to successfully perform.
-I have worked in collaboration with [Sony AI](https://www.ai.sony/projects/gaming_ai/) _for four years_ to tackle autonomous racing in Gran Turismo Sport (GTS).
+As a graduate research fellow in the [Mechanical Systems Control Lab](https://msc.berkeley.edu/) at UC Berkeley, I have worked in collaboration with [Sony AI](https://www.ai.sony/projects/gaming_ai/) _for four years_ to tackle autonomous racing in Gran Turismo Sport (GTS).

 Please click each link for more description about these efforts: